moritz-konarski/AUCA/math/Research_Methods_Applied_Math-MAT370/latex/midterm_report/intro_presentation/presentation.md

 - Yamada 1981: had mathematical faults
 - Cadogan 2006: had incorrect indices in a function
 - Bruckman's 2008: proof would exclude the cycle starting at 1

-## Why is the $3x+1$ Problem Interesting?

-- simple problem but it is not solved yet
-- maybe new areas of mathematics are needed to prove or disprove this conjecture
-- could lead to insights into prime factorization

 ## References